cybercongress/cyber/pages/staking pools.md

 			- compute diff between current and target
 			- sort list by the most impactful differences
 			- execute top amount of [[redelegate]] limited by `max rebalance actions`
-	- [[prog]] have several params according to which it self executes using [[dmn]]
-		- `execution window` in blocks
-		- `max rebalance actions`
-	- every strategy is standalone [[prog]] with strictly defined interface
-		- input: empty call
-		- output: array of validators with weights
 - list of default strategies
 	- specific validator
 		- ability to assign some relative percent to specific validator by pool owner